What Is a Hybrid App? (Detailed Guide for 2026)

 Most of the pros of native and web apps

-3 Disadvantages of hybrid apps
+3 disadvantages of hybrid apps

 The main disadvantages of hybrid applications include: